Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Experiments

-In Fig. \ref{fig:toy_imbalance2}(a), we plot the relationship between the average $\tau$ for all coordinates against $\gamma$.
-From the figure, we observe that the relationship is close to $y=x$ (the dashed green line), which shows that $\tau$ approximately equals $\gamma$.
-These experimental results support our theoretical analysis.
-Fig. \ref{fig:toy_imbalance2}(b) reports the relationship between $n_{Sub}/n$ and $\gamma$.
-Fig. \ref{fig:toy_imbalance2}(c) shows the relationship between the prediction accuracy on the test data and the subsampling proportion $n_{Sub}/n$.
-From the figure, when $n_{Sub}/n$ decreases, the prediction accuracy of all the methods decreases, while the LUS method shows much slower degradation compared to the US and CC methods.
-Moreover, according to the results of LUS in Fig. \ref{fig:toy_imbalance2}(c), we only need about $10\%$ of the full data to achieve the same prediction accuracy as the full MLE, implying that the LUS method is very effective for reducing the computational cost while preserving high accuracy.
+In Fig. \ref{fig:toY_imbalance2}(a), we plot the relationship between the average $\tau$ for all coordinates against $\gamma$.
+From the figure, we observe that the relationship is close to the $y=x$ line (the dashed green line), which implies that $\tau$ approximately equals $\gamma$.
+These experimental results well match our theoretical analysis.
+Fig. \ref{fig:toY_imbalance2}(b) reports the relationship between $n_{Sub}/n$ and $\gamma$.
+Fig. \ref{fig:toY_imbalance2}(c) shows the relationship between the prediction accuracy on the test data and the proportion of used training data $(n_{Sub}+n_{pilot})/n$.
+From the figure, when $(n_{Sub}+n_{pilot})/n$ decreases, the prediction accuracy of all the methods decreases, while the LUS method shows much slower degradation compared to the US and CC methods.
+Moreover, according to Fig. \ref{fig:toY_imbalance2}(c), we only need about $20\%$ of the full data (including those used for computing the pilot estimator) to achieve the same prediction accuracy as the full-sample based MLE, implying that the LUS method is very effective for reducing the computational cost while preserving high accuracy.